MassivelyOverthinking/Clockwerk/README.md

 ```

 ## 📋 Monitor & Endpoints
->> In order to properly configure the main scheduling_loop, Uptime Monitor requires a list of specified *endpoints* (URLs) scheduled for monitoring.
+>> In order to properly configure the main scheduling_loop, Clockwerk requires a list of specified *endpoints* (URLs) scheduled for monitoring.
 >> These *endpoints* are passed in to the main configuration object (MonitorConfig), along with specifications detailing the interval between checks and maximum latency allowed:
 `check_interval`, `latency_threshold`.